oskariorg/oskari-docs/md/documentation/backend/authentication.md

 `fi.nls.oskari.map.servlet.OskariRequestFilter` under `oskari-server/servlet-map` can handle setting principal in http request based on http-parameter.
 It uses `UserService.login(username, password)` method to check password.
 Check the class `fi.nls.oskari.user.DatabaseUserService` (under `oskari-server/service-users`) for reference or implement your own.
-The custom authentication is by default turned.
+The custom authentication is enabled by default.
 To have for example JAAS determine the user principal you can disable it by adding `oskari.request.handlePrincipal=false` to `oskari-ext.properties`.

 The user credentials are stored in database table `oskari_jaas_users`.